 In response, those who have received kind greetings from a community or a clan they once belonged to might intuitively return a fond regard which will materialise as a blessing in this world.

-Thus a reunion of past and current family members in spiritual sense has been accomplished.
+Thus a reunion of past and current family members in a spiritual sense has been accomplished.

 Such a tradition is believed by many to be one of the important factors that have contributed to the exceptional longevity of the Chinese civilization and its extraordinary ability to undergo self-renewal and regeneration, as the link in the time dimension is vigorously reinforced annually.